HS116/Covid-Webscraper-with-Twitter-Bot/README.md

 https://twitter.com/CovidTracker22

 ## Future plans for project:
 1.)
-Write cleaner code e.g. break down the large functions into many smaller functions, maybe better variable/function names, reduce comments, add type annotations\
+Add type annotations for better documentation\
 2.)
-Automate storing the data in a JSON or CSV\
+Break down the large functions into many smaller functions and better variable/function names\
 3.)
 Automate the bot running in the background, so I don't have to press run, by either using Windows task scheduler or something similar for Linux\
-4.)
-Generate a plotly graph as well, and display this through the twitter update